 What are Custom Taxonomies?

-Not every site needs custom taxonomies.
-A custom taxonomy is a way to organize content beyond the default categories and tags.
-They are really helpful when you are using custom post types and want to structure them in a way that makes better sense for your content.
+They are really helpful when you are working with custom post types and want to structure them in a way that makes better sense for your content.
+A movie review site, for example, might use taxonomies such as "Genre", "Director", or "Release Year".

-The Difference Between Flat and Hierarchical Taxonomies
+Flat vs. Hierarchical Taxonomies

 When you register a custom taxonomy in WordPress, it is non-hierarchical by default unless you explicitly change that setting.